jiafulow/jiafulow.github.io/_posts/2016-07-07-root-xrootd.md

 TFile *f = TFile::Open("root://cmsxrootd.fnal.gov//store/mc/path/to/file");
 ```

 The prefix `root://cmsxrootd.fnal.gov/` is known as the redirector.
 In this case, it is the Fermilab redirector.
+There are also `root://xrootd-cms.infn.it/` for Europe regional redirector, and `root://cms-xrd-global.cern.ch/` for global redirector.
 The path `/store/mc/...` or `/store/data/...` is known as the Logical File Name (LFN), which is the global identifier of an official CMS dataset.
 You can also access non-official files stored under `/store/user/username/...` at any CMS storage element that provides Xrootd service.
 To download the file, you can use `xrdcp`: